 If you would like to submit a proposal for our Movement R&D Fund:

-- Email us to be added to our list for notifications about funding cycles: email@example.com
+- Email us to be added to our email list for notifications about the funding cycle: firstname.lastname@example.org

 Aligned Giving for Movement Infrastructure